jifox/nautobot-jobs-cookiecutter/README.md

 ## Jobs Repository

 Nautobot has multiple ways in which `Jobs` can be ingested.
 This cookie will create a scaffold for a new directory layout that will be a `Git Repository` object inside of Nautobot.
 Additionally, it will give you a development environment to automatically mount the jobs in the correct directory based on the [Jobs Documentation](https://docs.nautobot.com/projects/core/en/stable/additional-features/jobs/)

-## Why Cookiecutter?
+## Why Cruft & Cookiecutter?

 Before we get started, let's provide some context around the terminology used within Cookiecutter.
 What is this Cookiecutter?
 It is a Python method of creating new projects/files from a templated base.
 Cookiecutter is an open source command-line tool to create projects from a project template.
 You can learn more on the Cookiecutter [GitHub](https://github.com/cookiecutter/cookiecutter) and [ReadTheDocs](https://cookiecutter.readthedocs.io/en/stable/).
+Cruft is the method in which you should bake your cookie to ensure that you can always stay up to date with the latest changes to this project.

 - **cookie** - The Cookiecutter template that provides the framework for specific projects to allow developers to get started developing faster such as the ones defined above.
 - **bake/baking** - The output of a cookie.
 If a cookie is baked, it means the project was created from a Cookiecutter template.

 Cookiecutter was chosen as a method to create projects from a template because it provides the capability to provide a customized project output based on a question/answer setup to help get customization in place.

-Check out the [Python Cookiecutter documentation](https://cookiecutter.readthedocs.io/en/1.7.2/) for more details of the project.
+Check out the [Python Cookiecutter documentation](https://cookiecutter.readthedocs.io/en/1.7.2/) and the[Cruft](https://lyz-code.github.io/blue-book/linux/cruft/) for more details of the project.

 ## Getting Started